shaunsmith/functionslab/vm.md

 3. When prompted, enter password as `demo`

 ```
-[sudo] password for demo:
+[sudo] password for demo: demo
+fn version 0.5.29
 ```

+4. Confirm the version of the CLI should be at least `0.5.29`

-4. To update the fn server run the following command
+5. To update the fn server run the following command

 ```
 fn update sv
 ```